1. General intro

 3. Your personal data

 3.2.1.
 We have obtained information about you when you have enquired about membership or had a treatment at a Fitness In Time health club.
-Typically, the information that we obtain will be your name, address, email address, phone number, a photograph of you and payment information.
+Typically, the information that we obtain will be your name, address, email address, phone number, payment information and a photograph of you.

 3.2.2.
 If you have visited our website we may automatically collect some personal information including details of your browser and operating system, the website from which you visit our website, the pages that you visit on our website, the date of your visit, and the Internet protocol (IP) address assigned to you by your internet service.
 We collect some of this information using cookies – please see Cookies in section 4 for further information.
 We may also collect any personal information which you allow to be shared or that is part of your public profile on a third party social network.